The Most Neglected Muscle During Exercise: The Serratus Anterior

 July 16, 2015

-- They “protract” your shoulder blades.
-That is, they draw your shoulder blades away from each other towards the front of your ribcage and lock them there.
+- They protract your shoulder blades, meaning they draw your shoulder blades apart from each other towards the front of your ribcage and lock them there.
 Your arms are thereby rolled forward like a canon and locked into action mode.
-If your serratus anteriors fail to do this, your shoulder blades will ricochet right back into your body after you punch or push, greatly decreasing the power and effectiveness of your effort – and possibly tweaking your shoulders.
-This is the situation during pushups if you don’t engage these muscles!
+If your serratus anterior fail to do this, your shoulder blades will ricochet back into your body after you punch or push.
+This decreases the power and effectiveness of your effort and can injure your shoulders.
+This is what can happen when you do push-ups.

-- They work as a team with your rhomboids to keep your shoulder blades in place, one kicking in when your arms are being pulled forward and the other taking over when your arms are being pushed back.
-For example, when you hold weights out in front of you, your rhomboids engage to keep your shoulder blades from flying apart.
-When you’re pushing against something, the floor for example, your serratus anterior takes over to keep your shoulder blades from collapsing inwards.
-Finally, when you want to keep your shoulder blades down, the two muscles join forces; this is the case when you’re doing reverse push-ups.
+- They work with your rhomboids to keep your shoulder blades in place.
+One of them kicks in when your arms are being pulled forward and the other takes over when your arms are being pushed back.
+For example, when you hold weights out in front of you, your rhomboids are activated so that your shoulder blades don’t spread too far apart.
+Alternatively, when you’re pushing against something, your serratus anterior takes over to prevent your shoulder blades from collapsing inwards.
+And when you want to keep your shoulder blades down, the two muscles join forces; this is the case when you’re doing reverse push-ups.

-- They play a major role in your basic ability to raise your arms above shoulder height.
-When you want to raise your arms, your serratus anteriors on each side tilt your shoulder blades upwards at their outer edges.
-This maneuver effectively points your shoulder joints more upwards so that your arms can move around freely at a higher range.
-Your lower trapezius helps with this process as well.
+- Your serratus anterior also plays a major role in your basic ability to raise your arms above your shoulders.
+When you want to raise your arms, your serratus anterior on each side tilts your shoulder blades upwards at the outer edges.
+This maneuver effectively points your shoulder joints more upwards so that your arms can move around easily at a higher height.

-- Last but not least, the serratus anterior helps you hold good posture!
+- Last but certainly not least, your serratus anterior is a necessary muscle to hold good posture.
 “When firing properly, the serratus anterior anchors and stabilizes the shoulder blade/scapula, aiding in an open chest and lifted posture,” says Kerrisa Smith, licensed physical therapist and Bar Method national physical therapist consultant.